 Optionally, enter name of the client accessing the server in the

 Set a label for the

-Client Label Selectorfield using the label selector expression for the client.
+Group of Clients by Label Selectorfield using the label selector expression for the client.
 Any label applied to the application can be used to write the expression.
-This example sets
+Example set

 Client Name Matcherbox as per the following guidelines:

 Exact Values: Exact DNS names of the clients to match.
 Select

 + Add itemand add the exact value.
 You can specify more than one entry.

 Regex Values: Regex patterns for DNS names to match.
 Select